Open-UAV/openuav-turbovnc/README.md

    ```
    /usr/lib/xorg/Xorg -core :1 -seat seat1 -auth /var/run/lightdm/root/:1 -nolisten tcp vt8 -novtswitch -config /etc/X11/xorg.conf.openuav
    ```
+2. Working with AMD GPUs (https://github.com/Open-UAV/openuav-turbovnc/issues/29)
+3. GLX issues

+    Applications like Gazebo need libX11.so and libGLX.so to work.
+For all applications inside the container, X11 is provided by the TurboVNC's Xvnc (acting both as X window server and as a vnc server).
+VirtualGL is used to redirect applications (like Gazebo or Unity) that make GLX calls (3D rendering) to run the graphics rendering in a dedicated GPU and we achieve this by preloading each command you run in the terminal through vglrun command.
+Thus VirtualGL takes care of libGLX.so.

+    Regarding env variables, the `DISPLAY` env variable points to `:1.0` which is the TurboVNC X window session (`Xvnc`) while the application that needs an X window server (with 3D acceleration) for GLX calls looks for `:0.0` as well.
+We provide details of second X server using the variable `VGL_DISPLAY` which is set to :0.0 on all containers.
+If `VGL_DISPLAY` is not set on the container, it assumes the value `:0.0`.

+    You can check for any GLX issues, by using the command `glxgears`.
+Glxgear application's 2D window will be handled by TurboVNC (Xvnc) and 3D rendering will be handled by an X with GPU (virtualGL should redirect this correctly).

+    If you are facing GLX issues, try checking X server running at (`:0.0`) with GPU support is connected properly.
+You can pass a host X server with GPU ti the inside of the container as `/tmp/X11-unix/X0`.
+This connection is usually the issue for most GLX problems.

 ### DockerHub Image

 1. You can try our https://hub.docker.com/r/dreamslab/openuav image to setup the system (GCP K80 GPU), it's recommended to use `build.sh`.